Raziyehbazargan/DataStructures/README.md

-This is a repo for practicing DS and Algorithms
+This is a repo for practicing DS and Algorithms.

 - Data Structures
   - array